CARBON FOOTPRINTING

 ISO 50001 Documentation

-Once we have converted your data to emissions we will produce a carbon footprint report.
-This breaks your emissions down over the 3 Scopes and helps you identify your ‘hot spots’, allowing your carbon reduction to focus in the areas of highest impact
+Once we have converted your activity data to GHG emissions, we will produce a carbon footprint report.
+This breaks down your emissions over those you control (Scope 1 & 2) and those that you can influence (Scope 3), helping you identify your ‘hot spots’ and allowing for Carbon Reduction Planning focusing in the areas of highest impact.

 Find out more